NatNight99/02-first_impression/index.md

 _Inside Blender

 - My work on the first long lenght film form Anima studio s.r.o., written and directed by Petr Vodička
 - lipsynk and 3D editing/modeling of the character parts
+- I have been working in team of artist’s, who specialize in animation and making of puppetry